richardlford/build-path-prefix-map-spec/spec.in.rst

    - ``/path/to/aa/b/c`` does not "start with" ``/path/to/a``

    This has more robust semantics but is slightly more complex to implement.

+Consumers MAY for historical reasons internally store the map with the prefix pairs flipped as in (*source*, *target*), instead of (*target*, *source*) as described above.
+New code should prefer the latter representation.

 Notes and links